He that would be superior to external influences must first become superior to his own passions.

 In order to avoid falling into this trap, you must take the time to set your own personal standards and expectations.
 Determine in your own mind the things that you will accept and the things you won’t accept.
 It doesn’t matter if these standards are lower or higher than the standards that others have set for you.
 All that matters is that you personally set them.
 And then every single day live up to these personal standards irrelevant of what other people say and/or expect of you.

 Focus on What You Want

-When you’re under the influence of others, you will often focus on what other people want and expect of you.
+When you’re under the influence of others, you will often focus on what other people want and expect from you.
 Everything you do is for the benefit of others.
 And you essentially become a “people pleaser”.
 You never focus on your own life and on your own goals, you instead focus all your attention on making sure that you look good in the eyes of others.
-Yes, of course you might have goals that you are working towards.
-However, the main reason you are working towards these goals is because you are trying to please others.
+Yes, of course, you might have goals that you are working towards.
+However, the main reason you are working towards these goals is because you’re trying to please others.
 Therefore, this goal isn’t what you really want, it’s rather what you think you want.

 To avoid this trap, you must begin by clarifying your life’s purpose.
-However, you must clarify you’re life’s purpose independently of other people.
-Yes, of course your life’s purpose might involve other people, however it must be of your own making, and not a life purpose that others have built for you.
+However, you must clarify your life’s purpose independently of other people.
+Yes, of course, your life’s purpose might involve other people, however, it must be of your own making, and not a life purpose that others have built for you.

 You must take responsibility for your life’s purpose, and you must take accountability for working towards this destination.

 Once you’ve clarified your life’s purpose, take time to set a specific set of goals that will help you fulfill that purpose.
 Only then will you have the foundations you need to become a more independent thinker.
 No longer will other people’s goals and objectives sidetrack you.
 You now have a sense of purpose of your own and a destination you are working towards.
 And as long as you keep this destination at the forefront of your mind, then you are unlikely to be influenced by other people who are only looking out for their own best interests.